Catherine Regehr green cocktail dress with train. (Photo courtesy of Catherine Regehr)

 This time of year Catherine Regehr is usually meeting with clients at Paris Fashion Week.
 But the lingering pandemic has kept Regehr and her team at the designer’s Vancouver headquarters instead of overseas this season.
 Yet she has never been busier.

 “Business has just exploded,” Regehr says over the phone.
 “People have never bought as strongly as they have right now.”

 “It’s definitely gone from zero to 100,” adds Regehr’s daughter Eva Regehr, co-designer and sales director.

 Known for attention to detail and the use of sumptuous fabrics, the Regehrs create unique gowns that are popular right now with the pent-up demand for such special event dressing.
-Catherine Regehr, who has delegated most travel duties to her daughter, will make a rare personal appearance in Houston with her spring and resort ’22 collections at a runway show highlighting the American Heart Association Go Red for Women initiative on October 27, followed by a trunk show October 28 to 29 at Elizabeth Anthony to celebrate the store’s 25th anniversary.
+Catherine Regehr, who has delegated most travel duties to her daughter, will make a rare personal appearance in Houston to present her spring and resort ’22 collections at a runway show to benefit the American Heart Association’s Go Red For Women initiative on October 27 and trunk show at Elizabeth Anthony October 28-30.